mjouhet/ilaodocs/tool_admin.rst

 Toolbox "Tools" Content Type
 ==================================

 The toolbox "tool" content type is tied to a specific toolbox.
-It is designed to walk a user through a set of steps to complete a process (for example, in our criminal expungement toolbox, there would be a tool for expunging an adult criminal record and another tool for expunging a juvenile criminal record.
+It is designed to walk a user through a set of steps to complete a process (for example, in our criminal expungement toolbox, there would be a tool for expunging an adult criminal record and another tool for expunging a juvenile criminal record).

 Toolbox Tools must have: